Finding Paradise: Plot

 Later, Rosalene attends Colin's funeral.
 Back at HQ, Watts continues to work on his modified memory machine, with Winters and Lin now on board with his secret project.
 Watts explains his "solution" to them, and an image of Faye appears on Watts' computer terminal.

 Development and release

 Finding Paradise was developed and published by Freebird Games for Linux, macOS, and Windows by the independent Canadian game designer Kan Gao.
 Created using the RPG Maker XP engine, the development started in 2015, a year after A Bird Story was released.
 Originally meant to be released in mid-2017, the game was delayed due to issues in Gao's personal life.
 The game was released on December 14, 2017.

-Music

 Reception

-Finding Paradise has received generally positive reception, with 81/100 Metacritic score based on 18 critic reviews.
-Bob Richardson from RPGFan praised the game for its storytelling, soundtrack and expressive pixel art.
+Finding Paradise has received generally positive reception, with an 81/100 Metacritic score based on 18 critic reviews.
+Bob Richardson from RPGFan praised the game for its storytelling, soundtrack, and expressive pixel art.